folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

     ARG TENANT_ID=diku # Or change to your tenant's name
 ```

-Use https if possible, i.e. use an SSL certificate. <YOUR_DOMAIN_NAME> should be the fully qualified domain name (FQDN) for which your certificate is valid, or a server alias name (SAN) which applies to your certificate.
+Use https if possible, i.e. use an SSL certificate. <YOUR_DOMAIN_NAME> should then be the fully qualified domain name (FQDN) for which your certificate is valid, or a server alias name (SAN) which applies to your certificate.
+If using http, it is your server name (host name plus domain).
 The subpath /okapi of your domain name will be redirected to port 9130 below, in your nginx configuration.

 ```
   edit docker/nginx.conf